Brigitte Macron: Early life

-Macron was born Brigitte Marie-Claude Trogneux in Amiens, France.
+Brigitte Macron was born Brigitte Marie-Claude Trogneux in Amiens, France.
 She is the youngest of six children of Simone (née Pujol; 1910–1998) and Jean Trogneux (1909–1994), the owners of the five-generation Chocolaterie Trogneux, founded in 1872 in Amiens.
-The company, now known as Jean Trogneux, is run by her nephew, Jean-Alexandre Trogneux.
+The company, later known as Jean Trogneux, is run by her nephew, Jean-Alexandre Trogneux.
+She was raised in a Catholic household.
+She attended the private Catholic school, Lycée du Sacré-Cœur, in Amiens.